winniez98/100-days-of-code-round2/log.md

 ### Day 5: Jan 5, 2023:

-**Today's Progress: I finished Day 5 of 100 Days of Code: Python.
+**Today's Progress**: I finished Day 5 of 100 Days of Code: Python.
 I learned about for loops (looping over a list and using the `range()` function.
 Using this knowledge, I made a simple password generator.
 I also learned more about CSS positioning and pseudoselectors.

 **Thoughts**: I really like loops so I found today's lesson really fun.
 I also had a lot of fun with pseudoselectors!
 It's cool that I can make buttons and the cursor change when I hover over the button!

 **Link to work**: [Password Generator](https://replit.com/@winniez98/password-generator-start-1#main.py)

-### Day 6: Jam 6, 2023:
+### Day 6: Jan 6, 2023:

 **Today's Progress**: I learned about while loops and solved problems of a robot navigating a maze using everything I learned so far.
 I also learned about HTML container elements.